pwgn/k8s-kafka-flink/README.md

 kubectl get service my-cluster-kafka-external-bootstrap -o=jsonpath='{.spec.ports[0].nodePort}{"\n"}'\n -n kafka
 ```

-It is also possible to just call `kubectl get po -n kafka` and manually get the

 By now you should have:
 - Your Kubernetes node ip adress
 - The port of the Kafka bootstrap service

-If you have the Kafka CLI installed locally already its good.
-Otherwise, [download it](https://kafka.apache.org/quickstart#quickstart_download), follow the download step only.
+If you dont already have the Kafka CLI available you have to [download it](https://kafka.apache.org/quickstart#quickstart_download), it is sufficient to follow the download step only.

 Finally, we can do the actual validation by producing / consuming some messages.
-Open two terminal windows, and browse to your kafka installation folder.
+Open two terminal windows, and browse to your Kafka installation folder.

 In terminal 1, we will consume messages:
 ```